TabbyML/tabby/website/blog/2023-10-21-incremental-decoding/index.md

 evens = [x for x in numbers
 ```

-To simplify the scenario, we assume that the language model maintains a probaility distribution as shown below,
+To simplify the scenario, we assume that the language model maintains a probability distribution as shown below,

 ![probability](./probability.png)